-You have 3 options to get to Hanoi from Noi Bai International Airport (HAN): you can make the trip either by public or private shuttle (private or public), bus or taxi.
+You have 3 options to get to Hanoi from Noi Bai International Airport (HAN): you can make the trip either by shared or private shuttle, bus or taxi.

 The airport is located at a distance of 30 km from the center of Hanoi, which is equivalent to about 45 minutes by car or express bus, 1 hour and 15 minutes by shuttle buses, and 1.5 hours by public bus.

 Next, I will tell you with more details how to make the journey.

 Going by SHUTTLE (👉prices) is the fastest and most comfortable option.
 You will be picked up at Noi Bai airport and taken to your hotel in Hanoi.